unovue/radix-vue/docs/content/components/slider.md

       description: '<span> The controlled value of the slider.
 Must be binded with <Code>v-model</Code>. </span>', },
     {
-      name: 'onValueCommit',
-      required: false,
-      type: 'onValueCommit?(value: number[]): void',
-      typeSimple: 'function',
-      description: 'Event handler called when the value changes at the end of an interaction.
-Useful when you only need to capture a final value e.g. to update a backend service.', },
-    {
       name: 'name',
       required: false,
       type: 'string',